thedudeguy/JukeIt/README.md

 * If you use permissions, you will need to adjust any permissions set for JukeIt.
 All permission nodes have been renamed from jukebukkit to jukeit.
 * Start server.

-Previously placed JukeBukkit blocks will all dissapear, and become stone and such.
+Previously placed JukeBukkit blocks will all disappear, and become stone and such.
 You will need to re-place the blocks manually.
 I apologize if this inconveniences you.

 ## Support